German Empire: Industrial power

 For 30 years, Germany struggled against Britain to be Europe's leading industrial power.
 Representative of Germany's industry was the steel giant Krupp, whose first factory was built in Essen.
 By 1902, the factory alone became "A great city with its own streets, its own police force, fire department and traffic laws.
 There are 150 kilometers of rail, 60 different factory buildings, 8,500 machine tools, seven electrical stations, 140 kilometers of underground cable, and 46 overhead."

 Under Bismarck, Germany was a world innovator in building the welfare state.
 German workers enjoyed health, accident and maternity benefits, canteens, changing rooms, and a national pension scheme.

-Industrialisation progressed dynamically in Germany, and German manufacturers began to capture domestic markets from British imports, and also to compete with British industry abroad, particularly in the U.S. The German textile and metal industries had by 1870 surpassed those of Britain in organisation and technical efficiency and superseded British manufacturers in the domestic market.
+Industrialization progressed dynamically in Germany, and German manufacturers began to capture domestic markets from British imports, and also to compete with British industry abroad, particularly in the United States.
+The German textile and metal industries had by 1870 surpassed those of Britain in organization and technical efficiency and superseded British manufacturers in the domestic market.
 Germany became the dominant economic power on the continent and was the second-largest exporting nation after Britain.

-Technological progress during German industrialisation occurred in four waves: the railway wave (1877–1886), the dye wave (1887–1896), the chemical wave (1897–1902), and the wave of electrical engineering (1903–1918).
-Since Germany industrialised later than Britain, it was able to model its factories after those of Britain, thus making more efficient use of its capital and avoiding legacy methods in its leap to the envelope of technology.
-Germany invested more heavily than the British in research, especially in chemistry, ICE engines and electricity.
+Technological progress during German industrialization occurred in four waves: the rail wave (1877–1886), the dye wave (1887–1896), the chemical wave (1897–1902), and the wave of electrical engineering (1903–1918).
+Since Germany industrialized later, it was able to model its factories after those of Britain, thus making more efficient use of its capital and avoiding legacy methods in its leap to the envelope of technology.
+Germany invested more heavily than the British in research, especially in chemistry, internal combustion engines and electricity.
 Germany's dominance in physics and chemistry was such that one-third of all Nobel Prizes went to German inventors and researchers.
-The German cartel system (known as Konzerne), being significantly concentrated, was able to make more efficient use of capital.
-Germany was not weighted down with an expensive worldwide empire that needed defense.
-Following Germany's annexation of Alsace-Lorraine in 1871, it absorbed parts of what had been France's industrial base.
+The German cartel system (known as Konzerne), being significantly concentrated, was able to make more efficient use of capital, creating industrial hubs close to home rather than focusing on potentially costly colonialism.